Suelyn-R/Suelyn-R/README.md

 🎓 **Junior at Fordham University, studying Computational Neuroscience and Bioinformatics**
 👩‍💼 **Passionate about exploring careers in the 3Bs: biotechnology, business, and beauty!**
   While my undergraduate studies are medicine-focused, my interdisciplinary interests thrive in creative settings!
 I am eager to explore my diverse interests in medicine,                 technology, and bussiness with a focus on data analystics, business strategy, and market research.
 I am continuously developing my skills in scientific research and business            development, and I believe that genuine curiosity is the key to growth and success!
+I am looking to leverage my diverse skills in an internship within my 3Bs listed above and learn     from industry professionals.
+Any and all advice is welcome, so feel free to reach out!

 🌱 Currently, I am a [Break Through Tech Fellow](url) building my technical and professional portfolio.
-I am looking to leverage my diverse skills in an internship within my 3Bs listed above and learn from industry professionals.
-Free free to reach out!
+This past summer, I earned a certificate in Machine Learning Foundations from the Program, and I will begin my AI Studio Project in the fall!

 **🛠 Tech Stack:**
 **Languages:** Python, C++